git-bruh/kissLTO/README.md

+# Archived
+This repository has been archived as it is no longer functional with the latest versions of KISS.
+Due to major changes in the hook behaviour, it isn't possible for this repo to work without forking every single package that requires workarounds.

 # kissLTO

 A KISS repository for building with -O3, Graphite, and LTO optimizations, the KISS version of [gentooLTO](https://github.com/InBetweenNames/gentooLTO).
 This is a continuation of the [`kiss_optim` repo](https://git.ebc.li/archive/kiss_optim/) by [admicos](https://github.com/Admicos).